MAP grants are designed to support the work and well-being of performing artists.

 In response to ongoing pandemic conditions, MAP reconfigured the program to minimize artist labor and hosted a random selection-based grant process open to 843 artists and ensembles who had already demonstrated alignment with MAP’s mission.
 We provided a brief entry-form and suspended merit-based peer review.

-MAP’s 2022 grant cycle will provide grants of $30,000 to 85 new, live performance projects across all regions of the United States.
-The cycle is no longer accepting applications.
+MAP’s 2022 grant cycle provided grants of $30,000 to 88 new, live performance projects across all regions of the United States.

 Sign up for MAP’s mailing list to learn about grant opportunities in 2023 and beyond.